Complaints, Compliments and Feedback Policy

 - When complaints cannot be resolved internally, the complainant may be refer to the NDIS Commission (listed below);

-The complainant has the right to refer their complaint to the NDIS Commission at any time and will be supported by Living to the Max Occupational Therapy as required.
+The complainant has the right to refer any complaint, on any aspect of our service, to the NDIS Commission at any time and will be supported by Living to the Max Occupational Therapy as required.

 - Ph: 1800 035 544 (free call from landlines) or TTY 133 677.